ArtOfCode-/concaten/README.md

       * `free`s return error/success? (`free()` doesn't)
       * `free`s check for null, skip if it is?
       * null-check on "this"-equivalent?
+      * Order of parameters (esp. out params, and in ctors)
     * [ ] Go through the code to make sure everything abides by it.
   * [ ] Everything in the `TODO` comments - 0.5.4
     ...as long as it's possible to do now; i.e. doesn't require work that's